DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/day-view.md

 DayView.DayScaleCell | [DayView.DayScaleCellProps](#dayviewdayscalecellprops) | A component that renders a day scale cell.
 DayView.DayScaleRow | [DayView.RowProps](#dayviewrowprops) | A component that renders a day scale row.
 DayView.DayScaleEmptyCell | [DayView.DayScaleEmptyCellProps](#dayviewdayscaleemptycellprops) | A component that renders a day scale empty cell.
-DayView.TimeTableLayout | [DayView.TimeTableLayoutProps](#dayviewtimetablelayoutprops) | A component that renders a time table layout.
+DayView.TimeTableLayout | [DayView.TimeTableLayoutProps](#dayviewtimetablelayoutprops) | A component that renders a timetable layout.
-DayView.TimeTableCell | [DayView.TimeTableCellProps](#dayviewtimetablecellprops) | A component that renders a time table cell.
+DayView.TimeTableCell | [DayView.TimeTableCellProps](#dayviewtimetablecellprops) | A component that renders a timetable cell.
-DayView.TimeTableRow | [DayView.RowProps](#dayviewrowprops) | A component that renders a time table row.
+DayView.TimeTableRow | [DayView.RowProps](#dayviewrowprops) | A component that renders a timetable row.
 DayView.AppointmentLayer | [DayView.AppointmentLayerProps](#dayviewappointmentlayerprops) | A component that renders the appointment layer.

 Additional properties are added to the component's root element.